MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/fileact-interact/step-1-configure-the-swift-adapter-for-the-fileact-real-time-scenario.md

 ---
 description: "Learn more about: Step 1: Configure the SWIFT Adapter for the FileAct Real-Time Scenario"
-title: "Step 1: Configure the SWIFT Adapter for the FileAct Real-Time Scenario | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Step 1: Configure the SWIFT Adapter for the FileAct Real-Time Scenario" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: afc52c63-9f83-4e90-9269-e90834b792bf
-caps.latest.revision: 9
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Step 1: Configure the SWIFT Adapter for the FileAct Real-Time Scenario
 Before you begin this step, you must complete [Preparing to Use the Tutorial](../../adapters-and-accelerators/fileact-interact/preparing-to-use-the-tutorial1.md).